JasonL-gif/40403366_Honours_ENG10100_2026/README.md

     - Matplotlib: For the production and viewing of plots
     - MuJoCo: For simulation

+## INSTRUCTIONS ##
+1. Install all directories listed in ~REQUIRED INSTALLMENTS~
+2. Run all scripts found in the folders Trajectory 1, Trajectory 2, Trajectory 3, and Trajectory 4 to produce .csv data
+3. View plots and data found within the Results folder for Traqjectories 1-3, and the Final_Results folder for Trajectory 4

 ## COMMENTS ##
 Comments included within the code are found for Trajectory 1, and are additionally true for the other trajectories.
 Comments are also included for E-P-Tau_Results, Q-V-A_Results_1, and Traj_Box_Results; with their premise being the same for all other results scripts